 The people in Saskatoon have been very friendly and welcoming.
 Even though it is very cold here, there are still many things to do, lots of wonderful places to see close-by, and a lot of wonderful people to meet.

-The International Students and Study Abroad Centre organizes the welcome for International and Exchange Students every September and January.
+The International Students and Study abroad 2019 Centre organizes the welcome for International and Exchange Students every September and January.
 It’s a great event and I learned so much about the city by participating.
 The centre also organizes shopping trips to the local grocery store, local attractions, museums and art galleries.

 Are you taking part in any extracurricular activities?